Should You Drug Test Your Child?

 Let’s look at alcohol.
 It’s legal, but causes damage, including DUIs, car accidents and other behavior that leads to jail time.
 Alcohol can also cause major health problems, including liver problems.
 Cigarettes are also legal, even though they are highly addictive and proven to cause birth defects and cancer.
 Just because something is legal and regulated, doesn’t make it safe or mean it isn’t harmful.

-Mind-altering substances — including marijuana — are harmful for the still-developing teen brain.
+Mind-altering substances — including marijuana — are harmful to the still-developing teen brain.
 During the adolescent years, your teen is especially susceptible to the negative effects of any and all drug use, including marijuana.

 Scientific evidence shows that marijuana use during the teen years could potentially lower a person’s IQ and interferes with other aspects of functioning and well-being.
 Even occasional use of pot can cause teens to engage in risky behavior, be taken advantage of, find themselves in vulnerable situations, and make bad choices while under the influence — like combining weed and alcohol, driving while high, or engaging in unsafe sex.